dcollinsn/fab-docs/trp.md

 A deck may only contain generic cards and cards with the same class and/or talent as your hero card.

 Players must construct their deck and choose equipment, using only cards from their card pool.
-The exception to this is young hero cards, weapon cards, and Cracked Bauble. *(see section 6.4 for more information about young hero and weapon cards, and section 6.5 for more information about Cracked Bauble.)*
+The exception is cards with token rarity, including hero cards, weapons cards, and Cracked Baubles.

 A limited format deck may contain any number of copies of each unique card (unlike constructed formats).
 For example, if your sealed pool contains 5 copies of Scar for a Scar (1), you may include all 5 copies in your deck.
 The exception to this are cards with the keyword **Legendary** *(You may only have 1 [CARD NAME] in your deck.)*.
 Players may not have more than 1 copy of each unique card with the **Legendary** keyword in their deck.

-### 6.4 Heroes and Weapons <a href="#6.4" id="6.4">#</a>
+### 6.4 Token-Rarity Cards <a href="#6.4" id="6.4">#</a>

-Players may add young hero and weapon card(s) to their card pool during deck construction.
-Cards added this way are usually from a publicly available pool of young hero and weapon token cards provided by the Tournament Organizer or by pooling the token cards opened between all players in the event.
+Players may add cards with the token-rarity to their card pool during deck construction.
+Cards added this way are usually from a publicly available pool of token-rarity cards provided by the Tournament Organizer or by pooling the token cards opened between all players in the event.

-Young hero and weapon token cards are plentifully available in booster packs.
-Each booster pack contains 1 token card.

-Players may provide their own young hero and/or weapon cards.
+Token-rarity cards used for limited formats typically include young hero cards and weapon cards, which are plentifully available in booster packs.
+In some sets, other token rarity cards may be available to be added to the player’s card pool, including equipment (e.g. Helio’s Mitre) or cards that start in the deck (e.g. Phoenix Flame).
+Each booster pack designed for the limited format contains at least 1 token card and players may provide their own token-rarity cards for the set.

 ### 6.5 Cracked Bauble <a href="#6.5" id="6.5">#</a>